Vonage/vonage-dotnet-sdk/README.md

 * `Handy.DotNETCore-Compatibility.ColorTranslations` will get removed, as it was only use on Meetings API.

+#### Remove explicit builder implementation (where possible)

+* Rely on source generators as much as possible.
+This will, in some cases, change the method name of some builder methods to strictly follow the `.With{PropertyName}` convention.

 ### Migration guides

 #### Upgrading from v6.x.x to v7.0.0